2shuux/WebsiteMonitor/README.txt

     and that might just take care of itself... although I do wonder how delayed exchanges and durable queues work...
 There's some talk on the delayed exchange plugin about where the task is held before it posts to the queue.
 I'd have to read more into that.
-And on the persistence note, that lack of atomic task swap with rabbit irks me even more, as it's possible to lose jobs through that.
+And on the persistent note, that lack of atomic task swap with rabbit irks me even more, as it's possible to lose jobs through that.
 That feels even worse once you expect jobs to persist across system restarts.

 Security:
     I put a password in a source file for an email account for testing.
 Then I thought;
     oh I'll put it in a config file, and not distribute the config file.
 Then I remembered;
-    it's now in source history even if I delete the head revision of the file.
+    it's now in source history, even if I delete the head revision of the file.
 Obviously.
     Oops.
 Well I guess I'll just leave it there... one less thing to set up to run it...